 - Based on the SER, RUW provides enough classrooms and laboratory computers for the current student population.
-During interviews, faculty and students confirmed that the programme's facilities are adequate.
+In interviews, faculty and students confirmed that the programme's facilities are adequate.
 The Panel is satisfied that available classrooms are adequate for the number of students and that laboratories are appropriately equipped for the needs of the programme.
-Based on the well-planned semester schedule provided, six classrooms are used for the programme and all are compliant with HEC requirements.
-RUW campus is fully Wi-fi enabled, and an RUW email ID address is provided to each student.
+Based on the well-planned semester schedule provided, six classrooms are used for the programme and all are compliant with HEC requirements. - The RUW campus is fully Wi-fi enabled, and an RUW email ID address is provided to each student.
 Four laboratories with a total of 70 computers are available and all laboratories are equipped with the Microsoft Office 365 suite and the Statistical Package for the Social Sciences (SPSS).
 Moodle is used as the LMS platform, with the Big Blue Button function allowing synchronous online teaching.
 When students first join RUW, they receive an email from the Information and Communication Technology (ICT) Department informing them of the software available to them.
 During the pandemic, students and faculty members were supported by allowing the ICT staff to remotely access their computers to solve technical problems encountered by any user.
 The rapid decision to increase the University Internet bandwidth to ensure smooth communication during online classes was also recognized. - The RUW Library provides print resources and online resources, electronic such as textbooks, databases like Scopus, ProQuest, and Springer Link, as well as academic journals to CBFS students and faculty.
 The library has a dedicated learning resources section for the CBFS including 1945 books and 11 specialized journals.
 During interviews, faculty mentioned that the library adds resources based on faculty requests.
 It was also confirmed by faculty and library staff that three reference or recommended books are available for each course at the library.
-Access to popular Academic Journal databases is also available and the library is equipped with 20 computers.
+Access to popular academic journal databases is also available and the library is equipped with 20 computers.
 At the start of every academic semester, the library organizes an orientation for new students, in addition to seminars during the RUW 'Open Day'.
 It also provides the students with appropriate spaces for individual or group study.
-The Panel finds the resources and study spaces provided by RUW Library adequate for a BBIB. - The maintenance of the laboratories falls under the ICT Department.
-The ICT team is composed of two employees and an ICT hotline is provided to answer any ICT requests through a ticket-based system.
-Every week a report is issued about the status and functionality of the computers and other hardware, as a mechanism for monitoring and measuring their adequacy; whereas, software updates are usually conducted during the summer.
-Also, at the beginning of each semester a request is sent to the College to ask for specific software or hardware needed and every five years, the hardware equipment is updated or replaced.
+The Panel finds the resources and study spaces provided by RUW Library adequate for the BNF programme.